Daniel Hegarty: Decision not to prosecute soldier who shot boy quashed

 Daniel, who was a labourer, was shot during an Army operation in the Creggan area of Derry on 31 July 1972.

-It was during Operation Motorman, the name given to a military operation by the Army to reclaim "no-go areas" set up by republican paramilitaries in towns across Northern Ireland.
+It was during Operation Motorman, the name given to a military operation by the Army to reclaim "no-go areas" set up by republican paramilitaries in towns and cities in Northern Ireland.

 At the time it was largest British military operation since the Suez Crisis of 1956.